zzyzek/sandbox/rprp/README.md

 That is, each line has to have at least one endpoint on a reflex vertex, where the reflex vertex is from the original perimeter of the rectilinear polygon.

-The case analysis is going to be a bit hairy but the idea is that the number of combinations of maximal lines is finite (3 per corner, max, for a total of 12?).
+The case analysis is going to be a bit hairy but the idea is that the number of combinations of maximal lines is finite.
 Each of these choices will partition the sub-figure further, making progress at eating away at the perimeter of the original rectilinear polygon.